Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/WRH1aFA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-4.Click next to assigned to and the list of Agents should open up.
-The whomever you want the ticket click on their name and it will be transferred to them.Click next to assigned to and the list of Agents should open up.
-The whomever you want the ticket click on their name and it will be transferred to them.
+4.Click next to "assigned to" and the list of Agents should open up.
+Then click on the name of the agent you want to senmd the ticket to.
 </p>
 <br />
-5.Within the post reply tab you can respond to End USer’s after updating their tickets.At the bottom you can select the ticket status.
+5.Within the post reply tab you can respond to End User’s after updating their tickets.
+At the bottom you can select the ticket status.
 Then post the reply.
 </p>
 <br />
 6. Next to the reply tab there is an internal notes tab used to relay notes if the ticket is being assigned or switched between multiple agents.